eth-sri/ELINA/README.md

 			make
 			make check
 			sudo make install
 		d.
-This will install the library in "/usr/local" folder.
+This will install the gmp library in "/usr/local" folder.

     2. The mpfr library:
 		a.
 Download the tar file from http://www.mpfr.org/